JustinL15/SWEN-261-Project/README.md

 ## Team

-- MEMBER1
+- Jessica Eisler
 - MEMBER2
 - MEMBER3
 - MEMBER4
+- MEMBER5

 ## Prerequisites

-- Java 8=>11 (Make sure to have correct JAVA_HOME setup in your environment)
+- Java 11 (Make sure to have correct JAVA_HOME setup in your environment)
 - Maven
 -  _add any other tech stack requirements_